 Cevisama is the annual International Fair for Architectural Ceramics, Bathroom and Kitchen Equipment, Natural Stone, Raw Materials, Frits, Glazes and Ceramic Colorants and Machinery.

 Autodesk, Inc. is an American multinational software corporation that makes software for the architecture, engineering, construction, manufacturing, media, and entertainment industries.

 THESIZE Sintered Ceramics SL

 Professors Stefan Peters and Andreas Trummer of the Institute for Structural Design ITE at the TU Graz conduct research in structural systems and design robotics.
-MaP+S and ITE collaborate through joint workshops, exchanges of researchers, as well as joint research projects.
+MaP+S and ITE collaborate through joint workshops, exchanges of researchers, as well as through joint research projects.